Latest Marathon Article

 Wanjiru Sets North American and Course Record in Chicago Marathon Victory

-Kenya’s Sammy Wanjiru, the reigning Olympic Gold Medalist and London Marathon champion, laid claim to another piece of history by breaking the North American and course record with his exciting victory at the 2009 Bank of America Chicago Marathon.
+Kenya’s Sammy Wanjiru, the reigning Olympic Gold Medallist and London Marathon champion, laid claim to another piece of history by breaking the North American and course record with his exciting victory at the 2009 Bank of America Chicago Marathon.
 The 22-year-old sensation pulled away from his final challengers, Vincent Kipruto and Charles Munyeki, both of Kenya, just past the 35-kilometer mark.

 With a final surge down Columbus Drive, Wanjiru had just enough time to wave to the crowd before breaking the finish line tape in 2:05:41, eclipsing the previous North American and course record held by Khalid Khannouchi (MAR/USA) by a single second.